92kns/chromium-build-tracker/README.md

 ## Why this exists

-At your company, you build custom Chromium in CI that sometimes breaks for obscure reasons.
+Chromium sometimes breaks for obscure reasons.
 This tool helps you:
 - **Track changes** to build instructions automatically
 - **Get alerts** when something changes that might affect your builds
 - **View diffs** to see exactly what changed